rivermont/spidy/README.md

   - [License](#license)

 # How it Works
-Spidy has to working lists, `TODO` and `done`.
+Spidy has to working lists, `TODO` and `done`.<br>
-TODO is the list of URLs it hasn't yet visited.
+TODO is the list of URLs it hasn't yet visited.<br>
-Done is the list of URLs it has already been to.
+Done is the list of URLs it has already been to.<br>
-The crawler visits each page in TODO, scrapes the HTML content for links, and adds those back into TODO.
+The crawler visits each page in TODO, scrapes the HTML content for links, and adds those back into TODO.<br>
 It also saves all of the content of the page into a file for processing.

 # Features
-We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"
+We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"<br>
 Here are some features we figure are worth noting.

 ## Error Handling
-We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.
+We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.<br>
-There is a set cap so that after accumulating too many errors the crawler will stop itself.
+There is a set cap so that after accumulating too many errors the crawler will stop itself.<br>
-Currently spidy has built-in support for
+Currently spidy has built-in support for:

   - ConnectionError
   - ContentDecodingError